 - 1 teaspoon nutmeg freshly grated

-- 1/2 cup coconut milk or other milk of your choice
+- 1 cup coconut milk or milk of choice

 Instructions

-- Rinse the sago pearls in cool water, then soak in just enough water to cover the pearls and set aside
+- Rinse the sago pearls in cool water, then soak in just enough water to cover the pearls and set aside.
+Allow to soak for at least 30 minutes cooking.

-- Then add water and spices (cinnamon, cloves, cardamom) to a medium sized sauce pan on high heat and bring up to a roaring boil.
-Boil for about 5 minutes (or longer if you want a stronger spiced flavor)
+- When ready to cook, add water and spices (cinnamon, cloves, cardamom) to a medium sized saucepan on high heat and bring up to a boil.
+Boil for about 5 minutes (or longer if you want a stronger spiced flavor).

-- Next, stir in the soaked sago pearls, reduce the heat to medium and continue to boil, stirring non-stop, until the pearls are completely translucent.
-This may table about 5-8 minutes
+- Then stir in the soaked sago pearls, reduce the heat to medium and continue to cook, continuously, until the pearls are completely translucent (2-3 minutes)

 - Serve Hot